 Email your department liaison librarian to schedule a Library Research Session in the Library, or in your classroom.
-(Currently, that librarian is Kathy Burris, Research Services Librarian.)
+(Not sure who your department's liaison is?
+Then email both librarians, Kathy Burris and Mary Jane MacGuire, and they'll sort it out for you.)

 Your department liaison librarian will tailor the content of the information literacy class to your students' particular needs.